lewischenstudio/techstacks/backend/39 Back-End Developer Interview Questions/Question Set D/README.md

 contrived acronym that is mapped to following property of a system in terms of the CAP theorm.

-- **Basically available** indicates that the system is guaranteed to be available.
+- **Basically Availability** indicates that the system is guaranteed to be available.
-- **Soft state** indicates that the state of the system may change over time, even without input.
+- **Soft-state** indicates that the state of the system may change over time, even without input.
 This is mainly due to the eventually consistent model.
-- **Eventual consistency** indicates that the system will become consistent over time, given that the system doesn't receive input during that time.
+- **Eventual Consistency** indicates that the system will become consistent over time, given that the system doesn't receive input during that time.

 ### What's the difference between _Faking_, _Mocking_, and _Stubbing_?